 For inner change, momentum matters more than movement

-When we strive to improve ourselves, we may feel disheartened, “There are so many things wrong with me.
+Suppose we strive to improve ourselves in some area, but fail repeatedly.
+We may feel disheartened, “There are so many things wrong with me.
 Even if I improve, the improvement is so tiny.
 What difference will it make?”